John Sunseri

 John Sunseri (born March 11, 1969) is a horror writer from Portland, Oregon in the United States.
 As well as writing traditional horror fiction he also writes Lovecraftian horror.
 John spent two years at Yale University studying a major in English.
 Today he manages a restaurant.

 Writing since 2001, John has published over 50 short stories.
-2007 saw the release of his first novel, The Spiraling Worm co-written with Australian author David Conyers.
+In 2007 he released his first novel, The Spiraling Worm co-written with Australian author David Conyers.

 Books

 The Jack Dixon/Harrison Peel series

-Modern day Lovecraftian horror series set in the world of spies and government conspiracies.
+Modern-day Lovecraftian horror series set in the world of spies and government conspiracies.